-You know your team will be making contacts during exhibit hours, but consider having them schedule breakfast, lunch and dinner meetings to take some of those key relationships to the next level.
-A conversation over a meal is instantly more relaxed and can foster a higher level of trust and understanding.
+You know your team will be making contacts during exhibit hours, but consider having them schedule breakfast, lunch, and dinner meetings to take some of those key relationships to the next level.
+Hence, a conversation over a meal is instantly more relaxed and can foster a higher level of trust and understanding.

 Trade shows and conferences usually offer clunky barcode scanners or lead capture apps with limited functionality.
 Instead of asking your team to familiarize themselves with new technology at each event, consider finding a single solution that you can use across all of your events.
 Event lead management is one of the most important parts of your trade show strategy.

-The number of qualified leads collected might be your No. 1 measurement for event success but don’t forget about the value of exposure, PR and relationship building.
-The value is harder to track but it is equally as important.
+The number of qualified leads collected might be your No. 1 measurement for event success but don’t forget about the value of exposure, PR, and relationship building.
+Though the value is harder to track it is equally as important.

 Make sure you find out the event hashtag and use it!
 During one of your team meetings prior to the event, have your team help you brainstorm 10 reasons why someone would want to stop by your booth.
 Then, over the course of the weeks leading up to the event, post those and include the event hashtag.
-During the event, “go live” with product demonstrations and selfies at your booth.
-Post-show, show your gratitude for the community welcoming you with open arms (and take the chance to brag a little).
+Hence, during the event, “go live” with product demonstrations and selfies at your booth.
+In addition, post-show, show your gratitude for the community welcoming you with open arms (and take the chance to brag a little).

 Make sure you have the technology in place to be able to accurately track your ROI.
 If you aren’t tracking that data, you will not be able to make educated decisions about your event budget going forward.
-This information is critical to any future event success.
-Find a solution that can report on who captured the most leads, average engagement score, cost per lead and more.
+This information is critical to any future event’s success.
+Therefore, find a solution that can report on who captured the most leads, average engagement score, cost per lead, and more.